gergap/vim-cmake-build/README.md

 and because I'm lazy I though it would be useful to make the target selectable interactively, and because all my programs are CMake based, I'm pulling out this information about available executable targets from CMake.
-In addition I integrated my existing [GitHub][mk] script for building CMake based projects and store the settings permanently in a dot file when leaving Vim, and reload it on next start.
+In addition I integrated my existing [mk] script for building CMake based projects and store the settings permanently in a dot file when leaving Vim, and reload it on next start.
 This way Vim "remembers" what the active target was.